carbon-language/carbon-lang/docs/design/tuples.md

 davidstone argues they are indeed similar enough:

-    Indexing into a tuple seems fundamentally the same to me as indexing into an array.
-The operation is just more generic, which means that it is less powerful -- the special case of arrays can promise more about their contents, namely that they are all the same type.
+> Indexing into a tuple seems fundamentally the same to me as indexing into an
+> array.
+The operation is just more generic, which means that it is less
+> powerful -- the special case of arrays can promise more about their contents,
+> namely that they are all the same type.
+>

-    A tuple has a size that is fixed at compile time, and types can be different.
-Array is the special case of that where all types must be the same.
+> A tuple has a size that is fixed at compile time, and types can be different.
+> Array is the special case of that where all types must be the same.
+>

-    I would want to just use `tuple[index]`, where `index` is either a compile-time value or, if it can uniquely identify an element, a type.
+> I would want to just use `tuple[index]`, where `index` is either a
+> compile-time value or, if it can uniquely identify an element, a type.

-Similarly, we can imagine slicing a tuple like you might an array, which suggests we would want to use the same syntax, just to avoid a proliferation of parallel ways of doing things for tuples vs. arrays.
+Similarly, since we plan on supporting slicing a tuple just like we will for arrays, that suggests we would want to use the same syntax, just to avoid a proliferation of parallel ways of doing things for tuples vs. arrays.

 The argument that they are different has to do with the signature being different.
 In particular, two things: